ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

 ### December

 - **2018-12-12:** The osu!team took a [negative stance on beatmap commissions](https://osu.ppy.sh/community/forums/topics/840838).
-    - The team acknolwedged that commissions will happen, but pledged to take no action unless members of the BN or QAT were involved.
+    - The team acknowledged that commissions will happen, but pledged to take no action unless members of the BN or QAT were involved.
 - **2018-12-17:** ![][flag_GB] [-Mo-](https://osu.ppy.sh/users/2202163) became a [QAT leader](/wiki/Modding/QAT_Leaders) after ![][flag_GB] [JBHyperion](https://osu.ppy.sh/users/4879508) stepped down.
     - Like his predecessor, he continued working with the osu!team to manage the mapping/modding scenes. <!-- source is discord logs -->
 - **2018-12-17:** The QAT was declared as having no future in its current state and ideas for reform were encouraged.